papandreou/impro/README.md

-Image processing has typically involved command line tools which are often supplied a set of command line arguments that act as a series of instructions for the properties of the image being output and anuy transformations to apply.
+Image processing has typically involved command line tools which are often supplied a set of command line arguments that act as a series of instructions for the properties of the image being output and any series of transformations to apply.
 Each of these options is modelled as an "operation".

 ### Operations